Sharon Hay-Webster: Citizenship controversy

 However, new developments would be seen in the controversy over Hay-Webster's citizenship issues due to the United States diplomatic cables leak.
-On 22 May 2011, WikiLeaks released a cable dated 17 August 2009 regarding the furor over Jamaican MPs' nationality issues.
-The contents of the cable were reported the same day in the Jamaica Gleaner.
-According to one statement therein, Hay-Webster had visited the US embassy in Kingston to renounce her United States citizenship on 31 July 2009, but returned four days later to withdraw the renunciation.
+According to a leaked cable reported by the Jamaica Gleaner, Hay-Webster had visited the US embassy in Kingston to renounce her United States citizenship on 31 July 2009, but returned four days later to withdraw the renunciation.
 Hay-Webster gave no immediate response to the matter, stating only that her lawyer had advised her to withhold comment.
 Hay-Webster later stated that she had changed her mind on her renunciation after advice from local and foreign lawyers, stating that her circumstances differed from the facts of previous Supreme Court cases on dual citizen MPs.
 Jamaica Observer columnist Clare Forrester spoke out in support of Hay-Webster; however, broader public opinion was turning against her.